astronomer/astro-docs/.github/ISSUE_TEMPLATE/issue_template.md

 #### _Describe your suggestion for the change.
 In addition, include links to any relevant existing documentation, support tickets, messages, or external content:_

-### Context
+### Other Context
-Add any context about the problem here.
+Add any additional context about the problem here.